kenjiSpecial/tubugl-private/docs/03-question.md

-- [ ] search the color blendmode and take note
+- [ ] search the color blendmode in webgl